PreyumKr/DailyLife_Problem_Solvers/Adding Extension to files with no extension/Qr Code Generator/readme.txt

 How To Use:-
    1) Enter your specified text in "Enter Your text".
    2) click on  "Generate QR Code".
-   #) Your Qr Code is displayed ,use it as per your requirement.
+   #) Your Qr Code is displayed ,use it as per your requirement